katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 ```
 You will see the path to output image after the image has been successfully captioned.

-## Generating adversarial samples
+## Generating adversarial examples
 #TODO

-To generate adversarial samples from images in test set, run:
+To generate adversarial examples from images in test set, run:
 ```python
 python attack_args.py --which_model="resnet101" --target_model="resnet101" --which_data="coco2014" --epsilon=0.004 --export_caption="True" --export_original_image="True" --export_perturbed_image="True"
 ```

-## Attacking CLIP Prefix Captioning model with the adversarial samples
+## Attacking CLIP Prefix Captioning model with the adversarial examples
 #TODO
 - If you did not use our `environment.yml` to install dependencies, you must install CLIP module and transformer module first.
 Before running the following command, make sure conda `adv_caption` environment is still activated.
 ```